 Effective March 1999; Updated December 2018

-When a student has failed to meet his or her financial obligations to the University, including unpaid fees totaling $100 or more, Billing & Payment Services is authorized under the Campus Policy on Student Registration Blocks to place a hold on a student's registration and records until the financial obligation is satisfied.
+When a student has failed to meet his or her financial obligations to the university, including unpaid fees totaling $100 or more, Billing and Payment Services is authorized under the Campus Policy on Student Registration Blocks to place a hold on a student's registration and records until the financial obligation is satisfied.